Centre for Genomic & Experimental Medicine

 Course Summary

-The TRAM MB-PhD scheme enables 3rd-year MB-ChB students to enter a 3-year PhD training at the end of their intercalated year before re-integration into the MB-ChB course.
+The TRAM MB-PhD scheme enables 3rd-year MB-ChB students to enter a 3-year PhD training during their medical degree.
+Students can enter the programme at the end of year 3, following completion of their BMedSci degree or at the end of year 4 following their first clinical year.
+Following completion of the PhD, students will return to the MB-ChB course at the point they left (year 4 for students who commence their PhD during year 3, and year 5 for students who commence their PhD during year 4.
 The students will be mentored by their supervisors and other staff of the MB-PhD scheme, right from the PhD selection process, through the PhD project, to MB-ChB course completion and beyond into the postgraduate phase, to maximise the chance of sustaining a successful academic career.
 The PhD programmes will be undertaken within research centres and institutes associated with College of Medicine & Veterinary Medicine in Edinburgh or the College of Medical, Veterinary & Life Sciences in Glasgow.
 The scheme will offer students the possibility of undertaking collaborative projects involving supervisors from both Edinburgh and Glasgow as well as offering students the opportunity to participate in scientific meetings and other activities organised by students, academic staff and supervisors based in from both cities.
 Additionally, students will have the opportunity of networking with students from other Kennedy Trust funded UK centres in Birmingham, Manchester, and Oxford.

 Eligibility

 The TRAM MB-PhD programme is available to students who are currently undertaking an intercalated medical degree (MB-ChB) at the University of Edinburgh or the University of Glasgow.
-External candidates can be considered only in exceptional circumstances and should consult with the Programme administrator before applying.
-Particular attention will be paid during the selection process to prior experience of scientific research.
+External candidates can be considered only in exceptional circumstances.

 Further information

-Please click the link above for a flyer providing more details on the TRAM programme and the related TRACC programme which offers a MB-PhD in the area of Cancer Research.
-Informal enquires and expressions of interest for the programme should be directed to the TRAM team at this email address tram@ed.ac.uk or to Professor Stuart Ralston stuart.ralston@ed.ac.uk.
+Informal enquires and expressions of interest for the programme should be directed to the TRAM team at this email address tram@ed.ac.uk or directly to Professor Stuart Ralston stuart.ralston@ed.ac.uk.

 Projects available